RHoMIS/rhomis-R-package/book/_book/02-processing.md

 ### Extracting Units

 To extract new units from the data you are working with, run the code below.
-This code can also be found in the `01-extract-values-and-initial-cleaning.R` file, included alongside this Rmarkdown document.
+Set the `dataFilePath` to the path of your RHoMIS raw-data file.

 ```r